SpectralHiss/code-test/client/README.md

 ##  To run tests:

-ensure node is installed
+1. ensure node is installed
-run `npm install`
+1. run `npm install`
-ensure mocha and phantomjs are installed globally run `npm test`
+1. ensure mocha and phantomjs are installed globally
+1. run `npm test`

-test-dev-server.js serves static page at port 8081 for normal user interactions the browser code posts results to `/result/test`
+test-dev-server.js serves the static page at port 8081 for normal user interactions the browser code posts results to `localhost:8080/result/testname`

 It makes use of special endpoints to facilitate acceptance testing, see below.

 ## Testing approach: